btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 * [KrytoDots](../assets/guide/kryptodots_bip39_wordlist.pdf)
 * [Cold Code](../assets/guide/cold_code_bip39_wordlist.pdf)

-TODO: find/publish PDF list with no index info.
+TODO: find/publish PDF list with no index info (cleaner).

 #### Cut Out Seed Words
 Cut the paper up into 2048 evenly-sized pieces (each with 1 word on it) and put them in a hat (any container will do).